2001 Brazilian Grand Prix: Race

 The 71-lap race started before 70,000 spectators at 14:00 local time, in dry conditions but dark, grey clouds had built up over the track.
 The air temperature was 30 C and the track temperature ranged from 36 and 40 C; a 50% probability of rain was forecast.
 On a pre-race reconnaissance lap, Barrichello had to stop his Ferrari on the grass at the far side of the track because of an oil pressure fault caused by a fuel pump failure.
-He returned to the pit lane to drive the spare car that was setup for his teammate Michael Schumacher and had its settings adjusted for him.
+He returned to the pit lane to drive the spare car that was set up for his teammate Michael Schumacher and had its settings adjusted for him.
 Irvine's mechanics had difficulty starting his car's engine while stationary on the grid, and they did not removed their garage equipment from the track by the 15-second mark, signalling the start of the formation lap.
 He received a ten-second stop-and-go penalty and Jaguar summoned him to serve the penalty in the pit lane on lap six.

 When the race started, Häkkinen aimed his car to the left and moved slightly before the five-red light sequence was completed.
-He then released the clutch too early because of the way it was setup and stalled the engine.
+He then released the clutch too early because of the way it was set up and stalled the engine.
 Häkkinen raised his hands to inform the 18 drivers behind him, who were able to avoid colliding into his car and cause a major accident; he was so upset that he forgot to properly reattach the steering wheel, a violation of the sporting regulations.
 The track layout prevented marshals from moving Häkkinen's car off the main straight into a gap in the pit lane wall, forcing them to push it forward.
 This, along with the circuit's short length, caused the safety car's deployment.
 Before that, Montoya had risen from fourth to second, while Ralf Schumacher had fallen from second to fifth due to a poor start in which he was overtaken on the inside by Coulthard at turn one and pushed down further by Trulli.